thefrontside/funcadelic.js/README.md

 Ok.

-The basic `Functor` method `map` let's you transform values, but not the enclosing context.
+The basic `Functor` method `map` lets you transform values, but not the enclosing context.
 In many ways that's the power of mapping.
 You're freed from thinking of the context because it remains constant.
 If you map an Array of 10 elements the result will also have